sunnydata711/Calendly_Marketing_Insight/README.md

 4. In a production setting, the best approach is likely to use EMR for everything—both the base tables (Calendly_events, events_spend) and the reporting tables—because it centralizes job and function management.

-5. I learned a lot from this project: EMR, Delta Lake, Glue with Delta format, and Athena with Parquet.